Appeal unfair fines

 Court

-If you're still unsuccessful consider a court appeal, I find you'll get a fairer outcome from a magistrate than from state or local council appeals, the police or a ranger waiting to book you.
+If you're still unsuccessful consider a court appeal, I find you'll get a fairer outcome from a magistrate than from state or local council appeals, or from the police or a ranger waiting to book you.

-Get free advice from Legal Aid or a court duty solicitor, then lodge a court option before the revised Fine Due Date.
+Get free advice from Legal Aid or from a court duty solicitor, then lodge a court option before the revised Fine Due Date.

 You can lodge your court application online, once you've received your Court Attendance Notice, you can request a more suitable day or a closer local court.